Data-Driven Einstein-Dilaton Model for Pure Yang-Mills Thermodynamics and Glueball Spectrum: Reconstruction of glueball potential

 To conclude this part, the holographic reconstruction workflow progresses through sequential stages of training as summarized in Fig. \ref{flow_chart}.
 The procedure initiates by transforming glueball spectra data into the reconstructed metric potential $V_g(z)$ via Schrödinger inversion.
 Building upon this foundation, the composite derivative function $B_P(z) = 3A_s'(z) - \Phi'(z)$ is then extracted through potential decomposition by solving Eq. \eqref{V_g}.
 The workflow culminates in integrating EoS constraints with the derived $B_P(z)$ to reconstruct the fundamental warp factor $A(z)$.
+With the neural-network function $A(z)$, constrained by the equation of state and the glueball spectrum, we computed the entropy density and compared it with lattice results, which show good agreement.
+At low temperatures, $s/T^{3}$ approaches zero, while at high temperatures it tends to a constant, as shown in Fig.~\ref{S_T3_plot}.